rchincha/project-stacker.github.io/docs/get_started/hello_stacker_image.md

 __hello-stacker__.

-The `from` section defines that `hello-stacker` image builds on top of an existing image called `ubuntu:latest`, and that the base image is of type `docker` downloaded from URL `docker://ubuntu:latest`.
+The `from` section defines that `hello-stacker` image builds on top of an existing image called `zothub.io/tools/busybox:stable`, and that the base image is of type `docker` downloaded from URL `docker://zothub.io/tools/busybox:stable`.

 The `run` section defines a build script.
 This script is executed on top of the ubuntu image's root file system, creates a file called